auth0/docs/articles/libraries/lock/v11/migration-guide.md

 ## Default Values

-Both Lock 11 and Auth0.js 9 will default the `scope` parameter to `'oidc profile email'`.
+Both Lock 11 and Auth0.js 9 will default the `scope` parameter to `'openid profile email'`.
 This is to make `getSSOData` and the "Last Logged in With" window work correctly.

 ### getProfile